wdawson/okta.github.io/_source/_posts/2018-06-22-multi-factor-authentication-command-line.md

 ### Primary Authentication

-The `okta_authn_mfa.sh` shell script has two required parameters: a username and an okta org subdomain.
+The `okta_authn_mfa.sh` shell script has two required parameters: a username and an Okta org subdomain.
 You can see this by running the script from the command line without any parameters:

 ```
 ./okta_authn_mfa.sh